Daniel Liechti, MD

 Sports Medicine, Complex Knee, Hip Arthroscopy, Total Knee & Hip Replacement

 Dr. Daniel Liechti is a fellowship-trained sports medicine surgeon who specializes in sports injuries and total knee, hip, and shoulder care, including joint replacement.
 As a former collegiate athlete, Dr. Liechti understands the desire to recover from pain and injuries.
-He is a team physician for the Wyoming Mustangs, and he works closely with his patients to get them back to doing what they want to do, and to be able to do so for a long time.
+He is a team physician for the Gillette Mustangs, and he works closely with his patients to get them back to doing what they want to do, and to be able to do so for a long time.

 A graduate of The University of Iowa in Iowa City, Dr. Liechti earned his Doctor of Medicine degree from The University of Illinois College of Medicine in Chicago.
 He went on to train in general surgery through his internship at The University of Texas Health Science Center at Houston.
 Next, he completed his residency in orthopedic surgery at West Virginia University School of Medicine in Morgantown.
 Dr. Liechti finished his advanced specialty training through a yearlong fellowship in orthopedic sports medicine at Twin Cities Orthopedics.